PowerSnail/PowerSnail.github.io/content/reading/2021-02-24-and-then-there-were-none.md

 # Summary

 The book was the execution of ten people, carried out on an isolated island.
 Ten people of very different backgrounds were invited, by various ruses, to come on to the island.
 A recorded voice blared out accusations, that each of them had committed a murder and escaped the punishment of the law.
-One by one, they started dying, in a similar manner as described by a nursery rhyme that was carved in their bedrooms.
+One by one, they started dying, in the same manner as described by a nursery rhyme that was carved in their bedrooms.
 A rich young man died by poison.
 The maid died by sleeping pill overdose.
 No one else was on the island, so the murderer must be among themselves, but despite their effort at self-preservation, the killing continued.
 The general was killed by the sea.
-The butler was chopped by an ax.
-The old distinguished lady was again poisoned with cyanide, while a bumble bee was present, as a symbol for bee sting.
+The butler was chopped by an axe.
+The old distinguished lady was again poisoned with cyanide, while a bumblebee was present, as a symbol for bee sting.
 They searched for poisons and weapons, but then, the Judge was shot when they rushed to help the young lady.
 The doctor ran out of the house and vanished at midnight.
 The ex-policeman was killed by a bear-shaped clock dropped from a window.
 The last two, Vera the young lady, and Lombard the shady hard man, found the corpse of the doctor floating in the sea.
 Now that there was no other option, Vera though Lombard was the murderer.
 She cheated him, stole his gun, and shot him dead.
 Then, as she came back to her room, she was so moved by the murder, the shooting, and the guilt, she committed suicide.

 The judge was the mastermind.
 His death was faked by the doctor, who was convinced that faking the death would help draw out the real murderer.